asif-ir/example-helloworld/Readme.md

 We need this setup to make the `gotemplate` Module not panic due to missing error-templates at all.

+The config file `config/config.yml` is nearly empty for now.
+We just enable Flamingo's debug mode.

 Now we are ready and can already start with `go run main.go`!

 You can start the server with `go run main.go serve` but you'll be stuck with 404 errors for now.
 (Obviously, since we do not have any routes registered.)